 Under a Registration Rights Agreement, dated June 22, 2000, between us and Medtronic International Ltd. ("MIL," formerly Medtronic Asset Management, Inc.) we are also required to file a registration statement under the Securities Act from time to time covering the 1,408,451 shares of common stock issued to MIL in June 2001, plus any additional shares sold to MIL under the Investment Agreement dated May 22, 2001 between us and MIL and the 3,000,000 shares of common stock covered by the MIL Warrant, if MIL exercises the warrant (collectively, the "MIL shares") and to offer certain piggyback registration rights to MIL on such shares.
-The 1,408,451 shares issued to MIL and the 3,000,000 shares covered by the Warrant are being registered in this offering.
+These shares are being registered in this offering.